-Home insurance policies are changing.
-Flood coverage is more available but every insurer has a different approach so be sure you understand how this risk is covered.
+Flood coverage may be available, depending on your location, but every insurer has a different approach so be sure you understand how this risk is covered.

 Can I transfer the plate and insurance from my old vehicle to my new one?

 Yes, if you maintain the same ownership as the old vehicle you can transfer the plate and insurance from your old vehicle to the new one, but in most situations you must complete the transaction before putting the plate onto the new vehicle.
 Doing this can save you some of the fees associated with newly registering and insuring a vehicle.
 The plates must also be compatible for the vehicle.
 You can't put a car plate on a truck.

 Why does my insurance cost go up every year?